yasirah-tech/landing-page-lab/README.md

 * Be sure to use _semantic HTML_ and all that you've learned about `display` properties to get as close to a _pixel perfect_ recreation of this mockup as possible!

 ### Directions
-  1. If this is a *Practice Lab*, fork this repo and clone down the forked repo. **OR**
-      * If this is a *Lab Assignment*, just clone this repo without forking it.
+  1. If this is a *Practice or Pairing Lab*, fork this repo and clone down the forked repo **OR** if this is a *Lab Assignment* that was generate using Github classroom, then your repo name will end in your username.
+No need to fork, just clone this repo without forking it.
   2. Create your HTML and CSS files.
   3. Stage, commit, and push your changes regularly.
-  4. If this is a *Practice Lab*, open a pull request into `The-Marcy-Lab-School:master` branch to submit. **OR**
-      * If this is a *Lab Assignment*, copy the URL of this repo and submit it through Canvas.
+  4. If this is a *Lab Assignment*, submit the URL of your repo to Canvas.
+If this is a *Practice or Pairing Lab*, you can open a PR to denote that you are done.

 **Note**: If you would like to make changes to the text, color scheme, or photo on this page, feel free.
 I'm most concerned with how closely you can match the _layout_ of the mockup.